pawanmsr/pawanmsr.github.io/_posts/2025-12-04-games-and-markets.markdown

 ### The Winner Takes It All

 Markets may not always be free.
 Demand can be manufactured and supply can be constricted - as it often happens during wartime.
 Prices my not remain constant regardless.
-While a small predictable rise in prices is expected a fall can lead to deflation.
+While a small predictable rise in prices is expected, a fall can lead to deflation.
 Deflation is not good because demand suffers due to anticipation of lower prices, and excessive inflation is not good because demand explodes due to fear of being priced out.
 Negative feedback is a whirlwind eager to transmute into a tornado, if left unchecked.

 Options (contract) offer insurance against unpredictable changes in prices.
 Call buys and put sells the underlying asset if the right is exercised.